-This is the last process.
-The system programmer develops the software required to configure and initialize the CCI-500, and tests the required application software.
+Programming is the last process.
+The system programmer develops the software that is required to configure and initialize the CCI-500, and tests the required application software.

 For information on the CCI-500 documents that provide information on these processes, see 1.8.1 Documentation on page 1-19.